Truenya/DendyTanks/README.md

 ## Building with Nix/NixOS

-This project can be built using Nix package manager, which provides a reproducible build environment.
+This project can be built using the Nix package manager, which provides a reproducible build environment.

 ### Using flakes (modern Nix)